hilbertp/hypermvp/README.md

 ## **Getting Started**

-> **Warning for Windows Users:** We strongly recommend working on this project in WSL2 (Windows Subsystem for Linux).
-This ensures compatibility and prevents issues like crashes or performance bottlenecks that occur when working on Windows-mounted directories (/mnt/...).
+> **Warning for Windows Users:** We strongly recommend working on this project in WSL2 (Windows Subsystem for Linux) because Windows introduces unnecessary complexity when working with Python environments, dependency management, and system-level operations.
+WSL2 provides a native Linux environment that ensures compatibility, simplifies package management, and prevents issues with file paths, symlinks, and permissions that are common when using Windows for development.

 ### **Setting Up WSL2**
-Mac and Linux User can skip ahead to header "Development Environment Setup"
+Mac and Linux User can skip ahead to next chapter "Development Environment Setup"

 1. **Install WSL2**: Open PowerShell as Administrator and run
    ```bash